SmaTrig 2.1 - The improved2 smart 15-in-1 trigger

 11. Inverted interval trigger

-This mode is based on a slight but significant variation of the
+This mode is based on a small but significant variation of the

 or (night-)time lapse fans.